 Improving Access to Higher Education

 In 2007, Goldsmith established The SIG Scholarship at Temple University so that the dreams and professional aspirations of outstanding students who lost their parents might come true.
 If it wasn’t for the financial assistance Temple University provided to her over 5 decades ago, Goldsmith could not have attended college.
 Nor would she have been able to take advantage of the professional opportunities she could only dream about as a 17 year old without financial resources or family support.
 In 2011, Goldsmith endowed The SIG II Scholarship at Temple University.

 In memory of her father, Goldsmith established The Abraham D. Goldsmith SIG Scholarship at the City College of New York in 2010.
 The scholarship is awarded to outstanding students whose parents came to America seeking a better life for their children.
 In 2011, Goldsmith established The Abraham D.Goldsmith SIG Endowed Scholarship at The City College of New York.

 In 2011, Goldsmith established The 57 Cent Fund at Temple University.
 The fund is named in memory of Hattie May Wiatt, who died in 1886 at 5 years of age and left Dr. Russell Conwell 57 cents, the seed money used to establish Temple University.
 In 2018, Goldsmith established The Delancey Street Fund at The City College of New York.
 The fund is named after the street of the same name in New York City that gave immigrants to America a chance for a better life.
 The Delancey Street Fund like The 57 Cent Fund provides assistance to students without financial resources who are facing catastrophic life events.

 In 2018, Goldsmith contracted to write Temple Made.
 Profiles in Grit, the first in a series of books profiling alumni who have reached the pinnacle of their professions.
-Publication is anticipated in 2021.
 Proceeds from Temple Made.
-Profiles in Grit are dedicated to The Alumni Scholarship Fund at Temple University.
+Proceeds in Grit, published in 2021, are dedicated to The Temple University Alumni Scholarship Fund endowed by Goldsmith.
 Publication of the second book in the Made Series, CCNY Made.
 Profiles in Grit, is anticipated in 2022.
 Proceeds from CCNY Made.
 Profiles in Grit are dedicated to The Delancey Street Fund at The City College of New York.